 Other Maldives Board Options

-Quite often one resort will offer a mix of board options so that you can choose what is best for your needs and your budget.
+Quite often a Maldives resort will offer a mix of board options so that you can choose what is best for your needs and your budget.
 There are also several other board options that you may want to take into consideration:

 Half-board simply means that you will have breakfast and dinner included in your stay, but you will have to purchase your own snacks, drinks, and excursions.